rancher/elemental-docs/versioned_docs/version-1.5/index.md

 Elemental is a software stack enabling centralized, full cloud-native OS management with Kubernetes.

-The Elemental Stack consists of a handful of packages on top of SLE Micro for Rancher:
+The Elemental Stack consists of a handful of packages on top of SLE Micro:

 - **elemental-toolkit** - Includes a set of OS utilities to enable OS management via containers.
 Includes dracut modules, bootloader configuration, cloud-init style configuration services, etc.
 - **elemental-operator** - Connects to Rancher Manager and handles MachineRegistration and MachineInventory CRDs.